Code of Conduct

-H2O.ai is dedicated to providing a harassment-free event experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion or any other protected class.
+H2O.ai is dedicated to providing a harassment-free event experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion.

-We do not tolerate harassment of event participants in any form.
-Sexual language and imagery are not appropriate for any event venue, including talks.
+We do not tolerate harassment of conference participants in any form.
+Sexual language and imagery are not appropriate for any conference venue, including talks.

-Event participants violating these rules may be sanctioned or expelled from the event without a refund at the discretion of the event organizers.
+Event participants violating these rules may be sanctioned or expelled from the event (and future events) without a refund at the discretion of the conference organizers.

 Harassment and unacceptable behavior include but is not limited to:

-- Verbal comments that reinforce social structures of domination related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion or any other protected class
+- Verbal comments that reinforce social structures of domination related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age and religion

 - Sexual images in public spaces